-The appearance of a White Oak floor also depends on the method by which the log was sawn.
-Common styles are: plain sawn (see figure 3 below), quarter sawn, and rift sawn.
+The appearance of a White Oak wide plank floor also depends on the method by which the log was sawn.
+Common styles are: plain sawn (see figure 3 below), quarter sawn, rift sawn, and live sawn.
 Let’s start with plainsawn oak first, since that style is the most common.
 Figure 3 below shows the traditional cathedral grain pattern of plain sawn White Oak, which most of you will recognize:

 Notice how the grain in Figure 3 rises into peaks – those are what we call the “cathedrals.”
 This is how 90 percent of the oak floors out there today are sawn, and this method of sawing is the most efficient.